Serb uprising of 1848–1849: Summer 1848

 In the fights during July and August, despite some Hungarian victories (the battles of Versec, Écska, Futak, Fehértemplom), due to the obstruction of the defense by the majority of the Austrian officers, the incompetence or lack of determination of the Hungarian commanders, the Serbs took over most of the Southern Banat and Southern Bácska regions, being greeted by a part of the Serb population, and forcing those who were reluctant with promises or threats to join.
 Between the second part of July and the first half of August, the Hungarians lost one after other important localities as Bácsföldvár, Pancsova, Uzdin, Kovacsica, Padina, Jarkovác, Margitica, Tomasevác, Neuzina, Szárcsa, Szécsány, Ernesztháza, Bóka, the only town which withstood the Serb attacks was Fehértemplom, which repelled two Serb attacks on 19 and 30 August.
+The first notable Hungarian success of the war in the south was the capture of the Serb fortified camp from Perlasz on 2 September.
+The Hungarians, however, did not take advantage of the success, and the start of the Croatian campaign in Transdanubia starting on 11 September caused the Hungarian troops to retreat to defensive positions.

 Despite the apparently neutral stance of the Habsburg government, Ferdinand Mayerhofer von Grünbühel, the Austrian consul in Belgrade, was one of the main supporters of the anti-Hungarian efforts of the Serbs and the participation of Serbian volunteers in the fighting.
-The Belgrade consul first played a major role in encouraging the volunteers who came from the Principality of Serbia to come to Hungary to fight the Hungarians and then sought to promote an alliance between the Serbs and Croatian Ban Josip Jelačić.
+The Belgrade consul first played a major role in encouraging Serbian volunteers to go to Hungary to fight the Hungarians and then sought to promote an alliance between the Serbs and Croatian Ban Josip Jelačić.
 Later, during the winter months, he took over the command of the joint Austrian–Serb corps, and led it against the Hungarian units.

-The first notable Hungarian success of the war in the south was the capture of the Serb fortified camp from Perlasz on 2 September.
-The Hungarians, however, did not take advantage of the success, and the start of the Croatian campaign in Transdanubia starting on 11 September caused the Hungarian troops to retreat to defensive positions.

-The most important Serb fortified camp established in Bácska, Szenttamás, was located on the banks of the Franz Canal.
+The most important Serb fortified camp established in Bácska, Szenttamás (Srbobran), was located on the banks of the Franz Canal.
 Taking advantage of the natural conditions, by the end of June 1848, the Serbs had established a substantial system of entrenchments around the settlement.
 The soldiers of the Titel Šajkaši battalion equipped the entrenchments with three-pounder cannons.
 The First Siege of Szenttamás took place on 14 July 1848 but the Hungarian attack was repulsed.
 The Hungarians repeated the attack on 19 August, but the Serbs again repulsed the attack.

+Autumn 1848

 On 21 September, the Minister of War, General Lázár Mészáros, attempted the to take Szenttamás again, but this siege also failed.

-It is worth noting that some talented Hungarian generals stood out during the fighting, which had been going on since the summer.
-They later gained great fame in the main theatre of war, like János Damjanich or Károly Leiningen-Westerburg.
-Military units were also formed here that would later gain legendary fame, such as the 3rd (White-Feathered) and 9th (Red-capped) Honvéd Battalions.